gicentre/litvis/documents/tutorials/geoTutorials/geoImporting.md

 shp2json -n boroughs.shp | ndjson-map 'd.properties.NAME'
 ```

-This allows us to create the elm-vega to generate a custom colour palette for the London map:
+This allows us to create the elm-vegalite to generate a custom colour palette for the London map:

 ```elm {l}
 boroughColors : List ScaleProperty